Quebec French lexicon: Standard register

 Although many (not all) of these forms were promulgated by the Office québécois de la langue française (OQLF) of Quebec, they have been accepted into everyday use.
 Indeed, the French government has since adopted the word courriel (in 2003).
 The term has been gaining acceptance as it is now used in respected newspapers such as Libération.

-Jargons and slangs
+Jargon and slang

-Several social groups, tied together by either a profession or an interest, use a part or all of the corresponding English jargon or slang in their domains, instead of that used in other French-speaking countries.
+Social groups, tied together by either a profession or an interest, may use part or all of the corresponding English jargon or slang in their domains, instead of that used in other French-speaking countries.
 English terms are, for example, very widely used in typically male jobs like engineering (notably mechanical engineering), carpentry, and computer programming.
 This situation was caused historically by a lack of properly translated technical manuals and documentation.

-Recent translation efforts in targeted domains such as the automotive industry and environmental engineering are yielding some results encouraging to Francophiles.
-The most English-ridden Quebec slang without question is used among members of the gamer community, who are also for the most part Millennials and frequent computer users.
+Recent translation efforts in targeted domains such as the automotive industry and environmental engineering are yielding some results.
+The most English-ridden Quebec slang is used among members of the gamer community, who are also for the most part Millennials and frequent computer users.
 In these circles, computer gaming slang is used as well as an enormous number of normal terms commonly found in computer applications and games (save, map, level, etc.).